Johan Christher Schütz: Early years

 Born and raised outside the small town of Mjölby, Östergötland, he started singing and playing musical instruments, such as drums and electric organ, very early.
 Aged seven, he found a guitar in a dumpster, an experience that he says changed his life, as he decided to dedicate his life to music.
 Despite this, he entered the Kungshögaskolan College in Mjölby with the intention to study art, but the restrictive curriculum made him return to music.
 During a period in 1999 he lived in London after receiving a songwriting grant from Swedish royalty collection society STIM.
-He studied Portuguese at Stockholm University, and in 2015 he moved back to the UK.
+He studied Portuguese at Stockholm University.

 Musical theatre

 In 2008, Japanese musical theatre production company Takarazuka Revue licensed a Japanese version of his song Passion for one of their shows, which inspired Schütz to start writing for musical theatre.
 The Swedish musical Tivolisaga, translated as Carnival Tale, based on Shakespeare's Romeo and Juliet but with the main characters renamed Punch and Judy, was written in close collaboration with director Johan Pettersson.
 It premiered in Norrköping, Sweden, in August 2013 in a small production at Arbisteatern.
 Following the success, Schütz and Pettersson staged a new Swedish production of Jonathan Larson's rock musical RENT, with Schütz as musical director.

-Since 2016, Schütz is a member of the BML workshop in musical theatre songwriting in London, a workshop modelled after the BMI Lehman Engel Musical Theatre Workshop in New York.